 In the Scrum Framework, there is a retrospective at the end of every sprint in Scrum.
 Since the sprint is only one week to 30 days long, the lessons learned are easily recalled.
 Plus, ideas for improvement can be immediately tested in the next sprint.
 Unlike phases, where different work is done by phase, an agile sprint includes analysis, design, development, and test.
 So the work the team does from sprint to sprint is similar and the team can really fine tune their process.

 There is an Agile principle that speaks on the process.

 At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

 Regular intervals don’t mean the end of the phase or the project.
 It means throughout.

-I’ve written extensively about how to use the retrospective effectively including how to set the stage, what techniques to use to maximize the effectiveness of the process and one easy way to improve your retrospective.
+I’ve written extensively about how to use the agile retrospective effectively including how to set the stage for an effective retrospective, what retrospective techniques to use to maximize the effectiveness of the process and 6 tips to improve your agile retrospectives.
 I’d love to hear from you about your experience with lessons learned and retrospectives.